Jurager/teams/README.md

 Information about a user's teams may be accessed via the methods provided by the `Jurager\Teams\Traits\HasTeams` trait.
 This trait is automatically applied to your application's `App\Models\User` model during installation.
 This trait provides a variety of helpful methods that allow you to inspect a user's teams:

-    // Access a user's currently selected team...
-    $user->currentTeam : \Jurager\Teams\Team

     // Access all of the team's (including owned teams) that a user belongs to...
     $user->teams : Illuminate\Support\Collection

     // Access all of a user's owned teams...
     $user->ownedTeams : Illuminate\Database\Eloquent\Collection

-    // Access all of the teams that a user belongs to but does not own...
-    $user->belongedTeams : Illuminate\Database\Eloquent\Collection

     // Determine if a user owns a given team...
     $user->ownsTeam($team) : bool